apple/axlearn/docs/05-Goodput-Monitoring.md

 # ML Goodput Monitoring
-AxLearn supports automatic measurement and upload of a wide range of workload metrics using the **ML Goodput Measurement** library.
+AXLearn supports automatic measurement and upload of a wide range of workload metrics using the **ML Goodput Measurement** library.
 This includes:
 * **Goodput** and **Badput Breakdown**
 * **Step Metrics** (Ideal Step Time, Step Time Deviation, Last Productive Step etc.)